 Additional information was also available for the Level 3 commitment group.
-Juveniles may enter a YDC due to adjudication of a new crime, violation of probation, or revocation of PRS.
-For the FY 2016 YDC exits, juveniles entering due to a new crime or due to a violation of probation occurred equally (43% and 44% respectively), while few juveniles entered YDC due to a revocation of PRS (13%).
+Juveniles may enter a YDC due to adjudication of a new crime, violation of a probation, or the revocation of PRS.
+For the FY 2016 YDC exits, juveniles entering due to a new crime or to a violation of their probation occurred equally (43% and 44% respectively), while few juveniles entered the YDC due to a revocation of their PRS (13%).
 (See Table 4.5.)
 For most of the Level 3 commitment group (85%), it was their first YDC commitment.
 Almost all Level 3 commitment juveniles (n=198) were placed on PRS upon release from a YDC.